 From the CIC Hut, head up through the boulders towards the infamous Number Five Gully.
 However, since we don’t want to do any rock climbing, avoid Number Five and make your way onto the ridgeline.
 The scrambling of the Ledge Route is Grade 1 in summer, significantly easier than everything else around it.
 But it’s very easy to stray into ground that’s much more difficult than Grade 1, if you’re not sure of the precise route.
 If you’re going to do this, look the route up in detail – you don’t want to accidentally find yourself on a rock climb.

-Your scramble route tops out on Carn Dearg (meaning “Red Cairn” in Gaellic).
-This is not to be confused with Carn Dearg some 2km away on the other side of Ben Nevis.
-Or indeed Carn Mor Dearg (yes, that’s “Big Red Cairn”).
+Your scramble route tops out on Càrn Dearg (which if you've being paying attention, you should be able to guess means “Red Cairn” in Gaelic).
+This is not to be confused with the identically-named Càrn Dearg some 2km away on the other side of Ben Nevis.
+Or indeed Càrn Mòr Dearg (which, remember, is “Big Red Cairn”).
 We get that it’s hard work coming up with original names for mountains, but seriously guys?
 From here, walk south until you join up with the Mountain Path and follow it up to the summit of Ben Nevis.

 From here you have several options of descent.
 Either take the Mountain Path and turn at the lochan (as described in the CMD Route) or take it the whole way down into Glen Nevis.
-Alternatively, if you’re having a very good day, you could complete a horseshoe by descending via the CMD Arete.
-A big day out, but one you’ll certainly remember.
+Alternatively, if you’re having a very good day, you could complete a horseshoe by descending via the CMD Arête.
+A big day out, and definitely one of the hardest route up Ben Nevis, but one you’ll certainly remember.